I’ve been burning through the books this year. Figured I’d post what I’ve read to date.

-I’ve read this book every few years for (mumbly decades).
+I’ve read this trilogy every few years for (mumbly decades).
 Obviously, a mid-1950s story is going to suffer—in this case, women are practically non-existent in the story, and when they are, frequently are portrayed as dull, vapid, or appendages who accidentally do something.
 Also, Asimov thought he was a mystery writer… and nope.
 Still, complex world-building and fascinating sweep of centuries make this a seminal book all would-be sci-fi writers should read.

-Heliopause: The Questron Saga Book 1 by J. Diane Dotson (Science Fiction)
+Heliopause: The Questron Saga Book 1 by J. Diane Dotson (Science Fiction) indie author

 A rare DNF.
 I follow the author on Twitter and she seemed fun, but this book did not make the grade.